What is failed back surgery syndrome (FBSS)?

-The incidence of FBSS depends upon many factors and occurs less in the cervical region (neck) than the lumbar region (lower back) of the spine.
-The risk of developing FBSS is much lower after discectomy than following open spinal fusion.
-After review of the studies published by the U.S. National Institutes of Health, the only scientifically defendable statement that can be made about the incidence of failed back surgery syndrome is that the less invasive the spinal surgery, the less likely that FBSS will result.
-To date, the least invasive spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute to treat degenerative spine conditions.
+Based on the studies published to date by the U.S. National Institutes of Health, the only scientifically defendable statement that can be made about the incidence of failed back surgery syndrome is that its likelihood increases with the invasiveness of the spinal surgery that was performed.
+Currently, the least invasive form of spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute, to treat degenerative spine conditions.